+You can also try the Market at the Cricket Grounds which is next to the cricket pitch on Huldah Avenue in George Town for fresh fish brought in several days a week by local vendors.
 The supermarkets sell types of fresh fish you cannot get from local fishermen, such as salmon (wild and farm-raised), cod, catfish, sole, swordfish, haddock and trout.
 Do not buy local grouper as it is critically endangered.
 A better choice is the similarly white flaky lionfish, which is invasive.

 Grand Cayman may be a small Island, but the selection of gourmet foods on offer are first class!
-You can choose from a wide variety of gourmet foods and fresh dishes at Cayman’s finer grocery stores as well as specialty food retailers.Read More
+You can choose from a wide variety of gourmet foods and fresh dishes at Cayman’s finer grocery stores as well as speciality food retailers.Read More

 From Cayman’s internationally renowned rum cakes to a dizzying array of pepper jellies and local fruit jams, there are many locally crafted foods made right here on Island.
-These specialty goods are unique to Cayman and also make fantastic gifts for family members living abroad.
+These speciality goods are unique to Cayman and also make fantastic gifts for family members living abroad.